nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 Alright, young ones, gather 'round.
 Time for a history lesson!

-Ok, so to you Millenial youngsters this might be a boomer topic, but: there was a time when C++11 was like Python3.
+Ok, so to you youngsters this might be a boomer topic, but: there was a time when C++11 was like Python3.
 Brand-spanking new.
 Shiny.
-You knew it was the future, but of course 99.9% of your codebase were OLD CRUST (still are, I bet? *keheheeheh*) and their maintainers (if by some goddamn *miracle* they were actually still around) refused to recompile their whole garbage heap because even they were scared shitless of their own ghosts, and what's RAII anyway, and now you were stuck with prehistoric code *and binaries* and this meant that **you would not get to use C++11**.
+You knew it was the future, but of course 99.9% of your codebase were OLD CRUST (still are, I bet? *keheheeheh*) and their maintainers (if by some goddamn *miracle* they were actually still around) refused to recompile their whole garbage heap because even they were scared shitless of their own ghosts, and what's RAII anyway, Unit tests?
+I've never heard of 'em, and now you were stuck with prehistoric code *and compiled binaries* and this meant that **you would just not get to use C++11, suck it up**.

 I am talking about ABIs, of course.
 ```